Nodding Wild Onion is an edible native perennial forb growing to 1-1/2 feet high to the top of the erect flowering stem.

 The inflorescence is an umbel of numerous (8 to 35) stalked nodding flowers.
 The umbel is atop a round smooth greenish scape (a flowering stem that arises directly from the roots).
 The entire flower head "nods" as the top of scape bends over.
 The base of the umbel has two thin lanceolate shaped bracts.
 The scape may be ridged or angled and flattened at the top where it bends.

 Fruit: The flowers produce a seed capsule, not bulblets.
-The capsule elongates and bends upward with the flower head, eventually exposing roundish black seeds that can have a shiny or dull surface.
+The capsule elongates and then faces upward when the flower head becomes erect, eventually exposing roundish black seeds that can have a shiny or dull surface.
 These are usually wind dispersed.
 Seeds require 60 days of cold stratification for germination.

 Names: The genus, Allium, is Latin for garlic.
 The base word of the species name, cernuum, means nodding or drooping.
 The author name for the plant classification - ‘Roth’ is for Albrecht Wilhelm Roth (1757-18340 German botanist who published his research and was later associated with the University of Jena Botanical Institute.
 All older references will list this species in the Lily Family (Liliaceae).
 Some botanists has created a new family specifically for the New World Allium.
 Some others have included a few Old World Allium in the new family and some have only included a portion of the New World Species.
 This family arrangement is still in flux, although the Minnesota Authorities at the U of M Herbarium have adopted the new family for the 7 of the New World Allium.
 Flora of North America has noted the many proposals but not yet published them.